 My Spring Hiking Style- Straight Out of My Closet Edition

-There are thousands of brands that carry all the hiking gear you could ever possibly need.
+But there are thousands of brands that carry all the hiking gear you could ever possibly need.
 Built for every kind of scenario.
 Which makes hiking in every kind of condition easier.
 But you can go broke pretty quickly if you go all out in one of those recreational stores like REI or Patagonia.

 And normally these athletic brands are made out of a lot of synthetic materials.
 Which are handy for in-climate weather.
 But if it is another sunny day in Colorado I want to wear something light and something that is made of a natural material like cotton, linen, or hemp.